GiftJude/Whatsapp-chat-analysis/README.md

 # Whatsapp-chat-analysis-dashboard

 ## Introduction
 I noticed how much messages flooded my whatsapp at time intervals, particularly from my class group.
-I decided to analyse the group's activities for the past six months as part of practising what i learntin data cleaning and visualisation.
+I decided to analyse the group's activities for the past six months as part of practising what i learnt in data cleaning and visualisation.
 #### Power BI concepts applied:
 * DAX concepts : custom Table and columns